 It's not as much of a problem here in NC due to less water time.
 However I did live in Hong Kong for quite some time and I experienced this dilemma quite a lot.
 Especially with the rock there being so coarse.

-calebmmallory From North Carolina and Hong Kong Joined Jun 5, 2015 379 points
+calebmmallory From NC, Seattle, and Hong Kong Joined Jun 5, 2015 379 points

 I surf 1-3 times a week, swell dependent, in Southern California.
 Lately more climbing than surfing.
 I've never had a problem with callouses tearing.
 Maybe I need to climb more.
 I'm also an electrician.
 Could be that my hands are so hardened from construction over the years that salt water and stone aren't much different.
 So with my poor experience with tender skin, I advise that you harden them up often.
 I heard that peeing on them works.